zshuangyan/impala-memory-predictor/README.md

 # 1. Brief
 IML-Predictor is a tool for predicting how much memory an impala query will use based on Supervisored learning.
-We collect a certain amount of impala queries and their executing info as samples, extract features and label them as data for trainning models, which is used to predict memory for new comming impala queries.
+We collect certain amount of impala queries and their executing info as samples, extract features and label them as data for trainning models, which is used to predict memory for new comming impala queries.

 # 2. Installation